marcoplacenti/protein_generation/README.md

 To run in Jupyter Notebook

     - upload dataset.csv on Colab
-    - upload Mini_ProGen.ipynb on Colab
+    - upload mini-progen.ipynb on Colab
     - execute all cells